 \subsection{Evaluation on FL platforms}

-FL platforms means those frameworks that support simulating FL algorithms locally for research purpose or running FL in a distributed manner for industry applications.
-With the development of FL, many platforms have appeared: \eg FATE \cite{FATE}, FedML \cite{he2020fedml}, FedScale \cite{fedscale}, \textit{etc.} However, in real-world applications or research studies, it is usually hard for users to determine which platform is the best choice under a certain scenario.
-Thus, an evaluation of these platforms is essential to benchmark and compare their efficiency and effectiveness under different scenarios.
-Meanwhile, we can also perform attack experiments on those platforms to evaluate the privacy protection and uncover potential privacy issues in advance of utilizing them in real-world applications. \hlminor{Notably, we can extend the evaluation goals and measures in this survey from evaluating algorithms into platforms, containing utility, security \& privacy, and efficiency.
+FL platforms are those frameworks that support simulating FL algorithms locally for research purposes or running FL in a distributed manner for industry applications.
+With the development of FL, many platforms have appeared: \eg, FATE \cite{FATE}, FedML \cite{he2020fedml}, FedScale \cite{fedscale}, \etc. However, in real-world applications or research studies, it is usually hard for users to determine which platform is the best choice under a certain scenario.
+Thus, evaluating these platforms is essential to benchmark and compare their efficiency and effectiveness under different scenarios.
+Meanwhile, we can also perform attack experiments on those platforms to assess privacy protection and uncover potential privacy issues before utilizing them in real-world applications. \hlminor{Notably, we can extend the evaluation goals and measures in this survey from evaluating algorithms into platforms, containing utility, security \& privacy, and efficiency.
 We discuss the extensibility of FedEval to evaluate different FL platforms in the appendix.}